 In the United States, only about one-third of child sexual abuse victims report their allegations before adulthood.
 Another one-third don't disclose their abuse until well into adulthood (the median age is 52).
 The rest never come forward at all.
 In the case of sexual abuse, the statute of limitations changes based on the age of the victim when the abuse took place.
 For example:

 - With sexual battery involving a minor under 16 years old, there is no statute of limitations.

-- Seven years after the victim reaches the age of majority.
+- Sexual abuse victims have seven years after they reach the age of majority to bring a civil lawsuit.
 The age of majority is 18 years old in Florida.

-- Four years after the victim “leaves the dependency of the abuser or 4 years from the time of the discovery of both the injury and the causal relationship between the injury and the abuse,” whichever is later.
+- Or, if the victim was a minor at the time of the abuse, they have four years to file after they “leave the dependency of the abuser or four years from the time of the discovery of both the injury and the causal relationship between the injury and the abuse,” whichever is later.

-The Long-Term Effects of Sexual AbuseSexually assault causes many different types of pain.
-It hurts the victim physically as well as emotionally.
+Sexual assault causes many different types of pain.
+The victim is injured physically as well as emotionally.
 Child sexual abuse by clergy often starts with a period of grooming.
 This can leave the child feeling guilty, ashamed, and responsible for what happened.
-The child may suffer an emotional paralysis and not disclose the abuse until he or she is an adult.
-The effects are often long-term and can harm areas of the survivor's life, including:
+The child may suffer emotional paralysis and not disclose the abuse until they are an adult.

 - Eating disorders

 - Body image issues